About ATTR

 Scope & limitations

-- · Coverage starts in 1990 (better data availability, structural equivalence to modern tour)
+- ·Coverage starts in 1990 — better data, structural equivalence to the modern tour